 If you’re still looking for a freebie to meet your needs, be patient and keep your eyes open.
-Whatever you’re looking for will probably eventually pop up for free under the “free” category on Craigslist or on the Freecycle Network online community.
+Whatever you’re looking for will probably eventually pop up for free on Craigslist or the Freecycle Network online community.
 Remember: Free things come to those who wait.

-Click through to read more about free things you can do in Las Vegas.
+Click through to read more about the free things you can do in Las Vegas.

 - 15 Cheap Travel Spots That Are Worth Visiting